renatolinsdigital/warrior-vs-wizard-dart/README.md

 ## More about

-This is an 100% open project, feel free to study, implement, share, use commercially and collaborate at will.
+This is an open source project, feel free to study, implement, share, use commercially and collaborate(paypal: renato.lins.digital@gmail.com) at will.